The open source ISA framework and tools help to manage an increasingly diverse set of life science, environmental

 and biomedical experiments that employing one or a combination of technologies.

-collect and curate, following standards
+Collect and curate, following standards

 Describe the experimental steps using community-defined minimum reporting requirements and ontologies, where possible.

-store and browse, locally or publicly
+Store and browse, locally or publicly

-submit to public repositories
+Submit to public repositories

-analyse with existing tools
+Analyse with existing tools

-release, reason and nanopublish
+Release, reason and nanopublish

-explore how to reason over your experiments, open them to the linked data universe, or publish nano-statements of your discoveries.
+Explore and reason over your experiments, open them to the linked data universe, or publish nano-statements of your discoveries.

-publish data along your article
+Publish data alongside your article